ttran835/personal_site/readme.md

-# This Repo is Tim's Personal Website Codes:
+# This Repo is My Personal Portfolio:

+To visit the site (timtran.info)\
 This repository is the Codebase for Tim's personal website/portfolio.\
 Code base is currently being worked on at this time: Initialized date Jan 4th 2019.